 Macromolecular interactions are essential for different cellular processes in all forms of life, underpinning wide array of biological functions.
 Structural genomics reveals new molecular complexes with unknown functions.
 Thus it creates a challenge to computational structural biologists to understand the folding, assembly, evolution, and function of these cellular machines that are governed by the specific interactions of macromolecules.
-My research aims to elucidate the question ?What makes the specificity in macromolecular recognition?, especially protein-RNA recognition.
-Our Computational Structural Biology Lab try to address many fundamental questions like ?how to discriminate the specific and non-specific interactions, ?what is the role of water molecules in protein-RNA recognition?, ?how protein interaction networks in icosahedral virus capsids assemble to make a spherical like structure that encapsulate and protect viral genome? and ?what makes the specificity of proteins to interact with nucleic acids?.
+My research aims to elucidate the question ‘What makes the specificity in macromolecular recognition’, especially protein-RNA recognition.
+Our Computational Structural Biology Lab try to address many fundamental questions like ‘how to discriminate the specific and non-specific interactions, ‘what is the role of water molecules in protein-RNA recognition’, ‘how protein interaction networks in icosahedral virus capsids assemble to make a spherical like structure that encapsulate and protect viral genome’ and ‘what makes the specificity of proteins to interact with nucleic acids’.
 We are also interested to understand the structural basis of energetics of folding and binding of RNA with protein.
 This will contribute knowledge to our understanding of the intrinsically disordered proteins, which undergoes unfolding to folding transition while binding a RNA molecule.
 Besides, we are developing algorithms for the prediction of miRNA and lncRNA in different plant species.
 Study of these complex assemblies is not only important for their functional role but also they serve as major therapeutic targets, and such a study should be relevant to both basic science and pharmacology.

-Area of Research: Computational Structural Biology
+Area of Research: Computational Systems Biology

 Area of Research: Computational Biology